TheJeme/full-stack-open-pokedex/exercise1.md

-I will pick Python for the programming language on the application.
+I will pick Python for the programming language on the application, because I have used it before.

 For linting I would use Pylint.
 That is very common linting tool for python and I have used it before.